 Salmon en croute can easily be served as a complete meal on its own.
 However, it also pairs wonderfully with a variety of side dishes.

-Some of our favorite pairings include green goddess salad, baked carrots, crispy smashed potatoes, and oven roasted parmesan brussel sprouts
+Some of our favorite pairings are green goddess salad, baked carrots, crispy smashed potatoes, and oven roasted parmesan Brussels sprouts

 Common Questions About This Salmon Wellington Recipe